austinjphillips/DeltaCNN-Paper-Reproduction/README.md

 # Paper Reproduction | DeltaCNN: End-to-End CNN Inference of Sparse Frame Differences in Video

-## Students
-Austin Phillips, Tilen Potočnik, Sebastien Van den Abeele
+## Austin Phillips, Tilen Potočnik, Sebastien Van den Abeele

 This repo is intended to prove the reproducibility of the paper *End-to-End CNN inference of Sparse Frame Differences in Videos* [1]*.* The initial goal was to reproduce the Pose-Estimation results implemented on a ResNet architecture that were shown in the paper, re-making the network architecture ourselves and using the authors’ implementation of the DeltaCNN layers.
 Due to difficulties with compatibility of existing libraries and the inaccessibility of datasets, a much simple network architecture was tested on the MNIST dataset.